AlysterVodka/IHaveBeenHereBefore/Logs.md

 - 1600 max characters

 ###### Reasons for applying
 I really want to work with liminal space and research the psychological effects that it has on people, and why sometimes these spaces call to us in melancholic way.
 I want to break out of the rules of conventional videogames and create something truly devoid of normal game mechanics, but something that could be viewed as one.
 Virtual 3D spaces are the closest we have to entering a lucid dreamstate.
 I am dreaming of dedicating all my time to this, to I have the means to fully focus on it.
 In my daily life I have too many distractions and too many responsibilities.
 I would like to make these less focused, and put my full focus on researching, experimenting, creating everything needed to make this into a finished artwork.
-Since I graduated in 2018, I haven't been able to grab that full dedication to a project as I could during my Bachelor's degree - back then I made a virtual exploration on Peer Pressure - I enjoyed it to the fullest, and I am looking forward to do this again with all the years of experience and knowledge I gained.
+Since I graduated in 2018, I haven't been able to grab that full dedication to a project as I could during my Bachelor's degree - back then I made a virtual reality experiment on Peer Pressure - I enjoyed it to the fullest, and I am looking forward to do this again with all the years of experience and knowledge I gained.

 - 1600 max characters